grokit/dcore/system_setup/README.md

-"""
+# TODO: make this module auto-install for nodes like rPI

 Goal is to git clone dcore, then have all the scripts available and common functionalities run in cron.

-# Todo: code this
+## Todo: code this

 - apt-get:
     vim